Colly Township, Bladen County, North Carolina

-Colly Township is a district in Bladen County, North Carolina, United States.
+Colly Township is a township in Bladen County, North Carolina, United States.

+Geography and population

+It is one of 15 townships within the county.
+It is 94 sqmi in total area, and is located in east-central Bladen County.

+In 2022, the estimated population of the township was 1,722.

+Communities within Colly Township include White Lake and Lagoon.

+History

 Colly Township was once home to the WECT tower, a guyed TV tower, which was one of the tallest constructions in the world.
 Erected in 1969, the tower was demolished in 2012.